<b>What makes Jehovah’s Witnesses different from other Christians?</b>

 Baptism is a choice Witnesses make — as adults — to dedicate their lives to God.
 According to the faith, spiritual protection is granted to those who "live in harmony" with their dedication.

-How many are there in the world?
-How many in the United States?
+How many in the world?
+How many in the US?

 There are 8.2 million worldwide, 118,016 congregations, and 9.7 million free home Bible courses being conducted.
-There are 1.2 million in the US.
+There are 1.2 million in the United States.

 Jehovah's Witnesses believe that all Christians are teachers and preachers and are following the example of early Christians who went house to house to share their faith.